vivek-vilvaraj/libcxlmi_old/README.md

 taking into account any maximum values defined by the transport.
 For example, for MCTP-based that is 2 seconds.

-API is very command-specific (as in payloads defined in the CXL specification), and the user is expected to know what to look for in the stack-allocated input and outputs.
-This is similar to how the libnvme counterpart works.
-The nature of the API depends on the input and output payload characteristics of each command, as exemplified below.
-Commands take the prefix prefix `cxlmi_cmd_`.
+API for sending commands is very ad-hoc to the CXL specification, including payload input and output.
+As such the user is expected to know what to look for in each case.
+Functions for each command have a `cxlmi_cmd_` prefix.

+Simple payloads can use stack-allocated input variables, while more complex responses require the user to already provide the output payload buffer.

 1. Input-only payload